GeorgiIvanovSF/mars-rover/README.md

 In real world scenario those should be clarified with the Project Owner to match the Business needs.
 In this case I decided to just continue with the second option.

 Also there isn't specific requirement for unit testing - those I added following up on our initial interview.
-Some of the functions are not unite tested because they are composed from already covered blocks.
+Some of the functions are not unit tested because they are composed from already covered blocks.

 No specific actions were outlined in the task when validation fails.
 Here again this can be debated with the project owner.
 I've decided to handle them by default with standard error throwing.